 As a final note, you may not need to shut off the main in-house water valve – it depends on the age of your home, and the actual problem you’re having.
 There are localized shut-off valves in newer homes; for example, behind the toilet you can turn a handle to shut the water off to only that apparatus, and the same goes for the sink.
 Inspect your home to determine which ones you have – before an emergency manifests.

 If you’re pipes begin to burst this winter, don’t hesitate to call in the Pittsburgh plumbing experts at Mister Sewer.
-With over 25 years of experience repairing and maintain Pittsburgh’s pipes, the Mister Sewer team has what it takes to deliver fast and courteous service to minimize damage and get your home’s plumbing back into working order.
+With years of experience repairing and maintain Pittsburgh’s pipes, the Mister Sewer team has what it takes to deliver fast and courteous service to minimize damage and get your home’s plumbing back into working order.
 If you’re looking for fast, efficient solutions to any of your home’s plumbing problems, call Mister Sewer today!